kubecost/docs/custom-prom.md

 Kubecost requires the following minimum versions:

+- prometheus - v2.18 (support for v2.13 - v2.17 with limited features.)
 - kube-state-metrics - v1.6.0+ (May 19)
 - cAdvisor - kubelet v1.11.0+ (May 18)
 - node-exporter - v0.16+ (May 18) [Optional]